masrra4/Hang-man/README.md

 the sixth one  is to finish the game . the seventh one is to print that the player finish the game .

-4-after that I used the for loope to pass for each letter in the word and in this project I used it four times because I the player should guess four words .
+4-after that I used the for loope to pass for each letter in the word and in this project I used it four times because  the player should guess four words .

 and that's it .